sebantu1181/1610-FinalProject/OSI_Model.md

   * These can be electrical voltages, light pulses, or radio signals
   * The modulation technique is used to encode bits into signals
 * Transmission modes: Defines
   how data is transmitted between devices.
-Common nodes include:
+Common modes include:
   * simplex: one-way communication
   * Half-duplex: two-way communication, but not simultaneous
   * Full-duplex: two-way and simultaneous communication